 If you are looking to make a Cajun dish with shrimp and salmon, it is farily easy to add the shrimp.
 Just make some extra cajun seasoning and toss them with the shrimp and some olive oil.
 Cook the shrimp the same way as you do the salmon, remembering that they cook very quickly so you will need to cook them separately so they don't overcook.
 Then to make it into a classic New Orleans Shrimp and Salmon recipe, melt together some butter and honey and drizzle it over the top.

 Whenever I post a salmon recipe, I get lots of questions about how to choose salmon in the grocery store.
-Here are some general tips to pick out a good piece of salmon:
+Here are some general tips to pick out a good piece of salmon.
+Looking for more info about salmon?
+Check out this comprehensive salmon guide.

 Customizable weekly meal plans that include Weight Watchers® friendly recipes for breakfast, lunch and dinner, nutritional information, shopping lists, and more...